theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2020-04-20-tfori-review.md

 After a while it felt like a complete opposite to a fighting game.
 I've spent a couple of (game) days roaming around waiting for the game to guide me.
 I was waiting for a quest-like mechanic.
 When enough time passed it suddenly hit me!
-This game is a real life simulation and I can do what ever I want!
+This game is a real-life simulation and I can do whatever I want!
 At this point all the wonders of this game have shown up.

 I'm Ringo, my group's captain in my town doing what I want with my life.
-I read, I smoke, I eat (a lot), I get in occasional fight if I want etc. The freedom to do stuff while gently being guided by the game into the story direction is one of the biggest pluses of this game.
-Along side, a beautiful pixel art design of the city that will appeal to anyone with the slightest interest in Japan aesthetics.
+I read, I smoke, I eat (a lot), I get in an occasional fight if I want, etc. The freedom to do stuff while gently being guided by the game into the story direction is one of the biggest pluses of this game.
+Alongside, a beautiful pixel art design of the city that will appeal to anyone with the slightest interest in Japanese aesthetics.
 The whole adventure is accompanied by a great music soundtrack that I'm already looking to buy.
 The game itself ran fine for me.
 There were some graphic bugs like a pedestrian spawning